Chapter 4: Managing Firm Resources

 So is resource-based theory in fact old wine in a new bottle?
 Not really.
 Resource-based theory builds on past ideas about resources, but it represents a big improvement on past ideas in at least two ways.
 First, resource-based theory offers a more complete framework for analyzing organizations, not just snippets of valuable wisdom like Aesop and Selznick provided.
 Second, the ideas offered by resource-based theory have been tested and refined through scores of research studies involving thousands of organizations.
 In other words, there is solid evidence backing it up.

 Leveraging resources and capabilities to create desirable products and services is important, but customers must still be convinced to purchase these goods and services.
-The —also known as the four Ps of marketing—provides important insights into how to make this happen.
+The marketing mix—also known as the four Ps of marketing—provides important insights into how to make this happen.

 One early master of the marketing mix was circus impresario P. T. Barnum, who is famous in part for his claim that “there’s a sucker born every minute.”
 The real purpose of the marketing mix is not to trick customers but rather to provide a strong alignment among the four Ps (product, price, place, and promotion) to offer customers a coherent and persuasive message (Figure 4.6 “The Marketing Mix”).